Measurement sensors

 3. **Calibration table**

-For example, incoming raw value is 1000, boundaries are 3000 and 100, multiplier equals 0.2.
+For example, the incoming raw value from the device is 1000, the ignore-values boundaries are 100 (minimum) and 3000 (maximum), and the multiplier is 0.2.

 The numbers here are given as a sample.
 You may have other settings, but the principle remains.

-#### **Graph**
+### **Graph**

 To confirm your changes, click **Save**.

-#### **Raw sensor data storage**
+### **Raw sensor data storage**

-By default, raw sensor data is stored on the platform.
-This allows users to recalibrate the represented sensor data of the past tracker sensor history.
+By default, raw sensor data is stored on the Navixy platform.
+This allows users to recalibrate the represented sensor data of the past device sensor history.
 Whenever the multiplier, maximum ("less than"), minimum ("more than"), or calibration table data are changed, the platform recalculates the history and represents the data according to the new settings.
 The advantage of this approach is that the user can always recalibrate the table, change the sensor settings, and build a report based on the recalculated data "on the fly".

 ---

-# Agent Instructions: Querying This Documentation
+## Querying This Documentation

 If you need additional information that is not directly available in this page, you can query the documentation dynamically by asking a question.

-Perform an HTTP GET request on the current page URL with the `ask` query parameter:
+Perform an HTTP GET request on the current page URL with the `ask` query parameter, and the optional `goal` query parameter:

 ```

-GET https://navixy.com/docs/user/guide/devices-and-settings/vehicle-sensors/measurement-sensors.md?ask=<question>
+GET https://navixy.com/docs/user/guide/devices-and-settings/vehicle-sensors/measurement-sensors.md?ask=<question>&goal=<endgoal>

 ```

-The question should be specific, self-contained, and written in natural language.
+`ask` is the immediate question: it should be specific, self-contained, and written in natural language.

 The response will contain a direct answer to the question and relevant excerpts and sources from the documentation.